Normalization Layers Are All That Sharpness-Aware Minimization Needs: SAM-ON: Perturbing Only the Normalization Layers

 \subsection{LayerNorm and Vision Transformer}

 \textbf{CIFAR.} To study the effectiveness of \textit{SAM-ON} beyond ResNet architectures and BatchNorm, we train ViTs from scratch on CIFAR data with AdamW as the base optimizer (Figure \ref{fig:cifar100-vits}).
 Although ResNet architectures are known to outperform Vision Transformers when trained from scratch on small-scale datasets like CIFAR, our aim here is not to outperform state-of-the-art, but rather to study if the benefits of \textit{SAM-ON} extend to substantially different training settings.
-Remarkably, we find that the same phenomena occur: The \textit{SAM-ON} variants outperform their conventional counterparts \textit{SAM-all} by a clear margin and for the elementwise-$\ell_2$ variants there is a strong drop in accuracy for \textit{no-norm}.
-The drop is smaller for standard SAM and the layerwise-$\ell_2$ and elementwise-$\ell_\infty$ variants, and the optimal SAM perturbation radius $\rho$ for those methods shifts towards larger values.
+Remarkably, we find that the same phenomena occur: The \textit{SAM-ON} variants outperform their conventional counterparts \textit{SAM-all} by a clear margin.
+For the elementwise-$\ell_2$ variants there is a strong drop in accuracy for \textit{no-norm}, whereas for the other SAM variants the optimal perturbation radius $\rho$ shifts towards larger values.
 We show that this extends to a ViT-T and CIFAR-10 as well (Table \ref{tab:vits-cifar100}).

-\textbf{ImageNet.} Since ViTs are commonly trained on large-scale datasets and then fine-tuned, we investigate this scenario for \textit{SAM-ON}.
-In particular, we consider a ViT-S pretrained on ImageNet-21k from \cite{steiner2022train}.
-We fine-tune for 9 epochs with SGD for a range of SAM-variants with their respective \textit{SAM-ON} counterpart.
-For each setup, we probe three values of $\rho$ and report the best result in Table \ref{tab:vits-IN}.
-We find in this setting that \textit{SAM-ON} performs on par with \textit{SAM-all} although there are small differences across SAM variants: for layerwise-$\ell_2$ \textit{SAM-ON} performs slightly worse, whereas for all other variants \textit{SAM-ON} performs equally well or slightly better than \textit{SAM-all}.
-In all cases \textit{SAM-ON} outperforms plain SGD.
-We discuss potential differences in the behaviour of \textit{SAM-ON} between training from scratch and fine-tuning settings in Section \ref{sec:stagesoftraining}.